greyhillman/Resume/README.md

 ## How to make new Resume

-1. Edit `resume.dhall` to have the information from `capital.dhall` for a new resume
+1. Edit `src/resume.toml` to have the information from `src/capital.toml` for a new resume.
 2. Run

 ```bash
 dotnet run
 ```

-3. Style the resume using `resume.scss`
+3. Style the resume using `src/resume.css`
 4. Run

 ```bash